Nicholas Vreugdenhil

 Dynamic Regulation with Firm Linkages: Evidence from Texas [.pdf] [Online Appendix] (with Matthew Leisten)

-Revise and Resubmit, Review of Economic Studies
+Revised and Resubmitted, Review of Economic Studies

 We evaluate the efficiency of dynamic linked environmental regulation.
 Linked regulation allows inspectors who uncover violations at one plant to increase future enforcement at other plants that share a common owner.
 When compliance costs are correlated, regulators can then target scarce enforcement resources towards bad actors without inspecting everyone.
 We develop an empirical framework of dynamic moral hazard under linked regulation.
 Plants choose pollution mitigation efforts, while regulators selectively target inspections.
 Our framework allows for large portfolios of plants and for choices to be interdependent within the portfolio of plants and across time.
 We apply the framework to the Texas Commission on Environmental Quality who uses a scoring-based system of linked regulation.
-We evaluate this program using a novel panel of plant inspections, violations, and scores.
+We evaluate this program using a novel panel of plant inspections, violations, pollution, and scores.
 We find that linked regulation performs substantially better than both unlinked regulation and untargeted regulation.

 Submitted